Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 2) Dead Elves, killed by the armies of Carn-dûm, but who refused to enter the Halls of Mandos and could not find rebirth in an Elven body;

 3) Númenorean prisoners of the war of Arnor, captured by the Witch King's forces and subsequently ceremonially slain.
 Upon the point of death, or shortly thereafter, their spirits would be captured, corrupted and turned to evil by Sauron.
-This is despite the fact that Eru had ensured that, unlike the mostly immortal Elves, upon death the race of Men would leave Middle-earth and enter the Halls of Mandos (a similar scanario to the Catholic Church belief in passage to heaven, oergatory or hell, and rejection of the idea of any sort of reincarnation).
+This is despite the fact that Eru had ensured that, unlike the mostly immortal Elves, upon death the race of Men would leave Middle-earth and enter the Halls of Mandos (a similar scenario to the Catholic Church belief in passage to heaven, purgatory or hell, and rejection of the idea of any sort of reincarnation).

 4) Black Númenoreans, long-time allies of Sauron.